eclipse/epsilon-website/mkdocs/docs/doc/emg.md

 nextHttpURI(addPort : Boolean, addPath : Boolean, addQuery : Boolean, addFragment : Boolean) : String | Generates a random URI that complies to `http:[//host[:port]][/]path [?query][#fragment]`.
 The path, query and fragment parts are optional and will be added if the respective argument is True. nextInt() : Integer | Returns the next pseudorandom, uniformly distributed integer.
 All `2^32` possible integer values should be produced with (approximately) equal probability. nextInt(upper : Integer) : Integer | Returns a pseudorandom, uniformly distributed integer value between 0 (inclusive) and *upper* (exclusive).
-The argument must be positive. nextInt(lower: Integer, upper : Integer) : Integer | Returns a pseudorandom, uniformly distributed integer value between lower and upper (endpoints included).
+The argument must be positive. nextInteger(upper : Integer) : Integer | Alias for `nextInt(upper : Integer)`. nextInteger(lower: Integer, upper : Integer) : Integer | Returns a pseudorandom, uniformly distributed integer value between lower and upper (endpoints included).
 The arguments must be positive and `upper >= lower`. nextReal() : Real | Returns the next pseudorandom, uniformly distributed `real` value between `0.0` and `1.0`. nextReal(upper : Real) : Real | Returns the next pseudorandom, uniformly distributed `real` value between `0.0` and *upper* (inclusive). nextReal(lower: Real, upper : Real) : Real | Returns a pseudorandom, uniformly distributed `real` value between *lower* and *upper* (endpoints included).